 After all flags, provide one or more document sources, where each source declares a module.
 The module should either have a doc submodule that exports doc as a part, or it should directly export doc as a part.
 (The submodule is tried first, and the main module is not directly loaded or evaluated if the submodule can be loaded on its own.)
-(Use --doc-binding to change doc to another symbol.)
+Use --doc-binding to access an alternate exported name in place of doc.